-32. Why should agencies conduct continuous monitoring of their security controls?
-Continuous monitoring of security controls is a cost-effective and important part of managing enterprise risk and maintaining an accurate understanding of the security risks confronting your agency's information systems.
-Continuous monitoring of security controls is required as part of the security authorization process to ensure that controls remain effective over time (e.g., after the initial security authorization or reauthorization of an information system) in the face of changing threats, missions, environments of operation, and technologies.
+33. Why should agencies conduct continuous monitoring of their security controls?
+Continuous monitoring of security controls is a cost-effective and important part of managing enterprise risk and maintaining an accurate understanding of the security risks related to your agency's information systems.
+Continuous monitoring of security controls (including system-specific, hybrid, and common controls) is required as part of the Risk Management Framework described in NIST SP 800-37 and across the three tiers of the organization described in NIST SP 800-39 to ensure that the implemented controls remain effective over time (i.e., after the initial security authorization) in the face of changing threats, missions, environments of operation, and technologies.

 Agencies should develop an enterprise-wide strategy for monitoring security controls on an ongoing basis.
 A robust and effective continuous monitoring program will ensure important procedures included in an agency's security authorization package (e.g., as described in system security plans, security assessment reports, and POA&Ms) are updated as appropriate and contain the necessary information for authorizing officials to make credible risk-based decisions regarding the security state of the information system on an ongoing basis.
 This will help make the security authorization process more dynamic and responsive to today's federal missions and rapidly changing conditions.
-NIST SPs 800-37 (Revision 1), NIST SP 800-53 (Revision 3), and NIST SP 800-53A (Revision 1), provide guidance on continuous monitoring programs.
+NIST SP 800-37, NIST SP 800-53, and NIST SP 800-137, provide guidance on continuous monitoring programs.

-33. Do agencies need to test and evaluate (review) security controls on low impact information systems?
+34. Do agencies need to test and evaluate (review) security controls on low impact information systems?

 Yes.
 While the depth and breadth of security controls testing and evaluation (review) will vary based on information system risk and system impact level, agencies are required to do annual testing and evaluation (review) of all systems.
-NIST SP 800-37 (Revision 1) and NIST SP 800-53A (Revision 1) provide guidance on assessment of security controls in low-impact information systems.
+NIST SP 800-37 and NIST SP 800-53A provide guidance on assessment of security controls in low-impact information systems.